techarye/Crack-Websites-Archive/README.md

-# Game Crack Websites List
+# Game Crack/Crack Websites List

 This repository contains a curated list of websites often referenced for cracked PC games.
 **Note:** This list is for informational purposes only.
 Downloading or using cracked software is illegal and may expose your system to security risks.